mejasonatkinson/playground-docker/docker-crash-course-tutorial--the-net-ninja.md

 ## [Docker Crash Course #1 - What is Docker?](https://www.youtube.com/watch?v=31ieHmcTUOk&list=PL4cUxeGkcC9hxjeEtdHFNYMtCpjNBm3h7&index=1)

-- Docker is used to save setup time for a project.
+Docker is used to save setup time for a project.

-- Virtual machines has its own Operating System and is typically slower, docker containers use the hosts Operating System kernal so are often quicker.
+Virtual machines have there own Operating System and is typically slower, docker containers use the hosts Operating System (kernal) so are often quicker.

 **warning:** the hosts Operating System kernal is different on for Windows compared to Apple or other linux based Operating Systems.